Lead Opinion

 Q: What was the next thing that happened while you were backing up?

-A: Well, as I got to the—-the connecting passageway to head downstairs, just as I got through the double doors I heard some more gun shots.
+A: Well, as I got to the — the connecting passageway to head downstairs, just as I got through the double doors I heard some more gun shots.

-This evidence alone casts enormous doubt on appellant’s defense of accident.
-In addition, Aviation Support Equipment Technician Third Class Scruggs, who was at the barracks on security duty that night, testified that when appellant came down to the security desk and laid the gun on the counter, "he said, ‘My boy did me bad’ or something like that."
+This evidence alone easts enormous doubt on appellant’s defense of accident.
+In addition, Aviation Support Equipment Technician Third Class Scruggs, who was at the barracks on security duty that night, testified that when appellant came down to the security desk and laid the gun on the counter, “he said, ‘My boy did me bad’ or something like that.”

 The Government also introduced evidence that appellant drove 29 miles from the bar where appellant and Johnson had scuffled to the house where appellant knew this gun was kept, then drove another 21 miles from that house to Johnson’s barracks.
-Though appellant testified that he was weaving as he drove, that he was able to drive those 50 miles without incident tends to diminish his defense of voluntary intoxication.
-Furthermore, appellant himself brought out in his testimony that he had previously been to Level 3 alcohol treatment almost 2 years prior to this incident.
-Furthermore, the Government was able to counter his voluntary-intoxication defense with testimony from an expert in addiction psychology that though his blood alcohol content was high, he may have felt the effects of the alcohol to a lesser extent than would have been expected in someone with a less-developed tolerance.
+Though appellant testified that he was weaving as he drove, that he was able to drive those 50

 In all, appellant shot seven bullets from the weapon.
 He had loaded all thirteen bullets that were kept with the gun.
 Appellant was in the service for 12 years and was “familiar with semi-automatic handguns.”
 In fact, he testified that though he had never fired this particular weapon, he had “fired similar types of weapons.”

 Given the overwhelming case the Government presented, I would hold that even if the military judge erred by allowing appellant’s statement to Chief Grabiel into evidence, such error was harmless beyond a reasonable doubt.
 See Arizona v.
-Fulminante, 499 U.S. 279, 306-12 (1991)(harmless error analysis for confession); United States v.
-Remai, 19 M.J.
-229 (CMA 1985)(Edwards violations are subject to harmless-error analysis).
+Fulminante,

 WAS THERE AN EDWARDS VIOLATION?